 - providing genuine dialogue with the historical traditions of Christianity that value the written and living resources encompassed in these traditions.

-Reverend Ray Aldred is status Cree.
-Born in Northern Alberta, he now resides with his wife and son in Calgary, Alberta, Canada.
-Ray is the Assistant Professor of Theology at Ambrose Seminary in Calgary, Alberta.
-Also, he continues to work with My People International to develop indigenous leadership.
-He is the former Director for the First Nations Alliance Churches of Canada where he worked to encourage pastors ministering to Indigenous people.
+He is status Cree from Treaty 8.
+Born in Northern Alberta, he now resides with his wife in Richmond, BC, Canada.
+Ray is the Director of the Indigenous Studies Program at Vancouver School of Theology.
+He is former Director for the First Nations Alliance Churches of Canada, now committee member, where he worked to encourage pastors ministering to Indigenous people.
 He is the chairperson of Indigenous Pathways and the North American Institute of Indigenous Theological Studies.
 He is the former chairperson of the Native Ministries Council for the Evangelical Fellowship of Canada.
 Ray also has had the privilege of addressing several college conferences and meetings related to cross-cultural ministry.
 Ray’s passion is to help as many as possible hear the gospel in their heart language.